Vehicle emissions control: History

+History of lead in gasoline

+In 1922, lead was added to gasoline as an antiknock agent.
+It was not until 1969, nearly five decades later, that research began to show the negative health affects related to lead as a pollutant.
+Despite the plethora of negative health impacts discovered, no regulatory requirements were implemented to reduce lead levels in gasoline until 1983.
+Slowly, countries began banning use of lead in gasoline entirely from the years of 1986 to 2021.
+Japan was first to ban lead in gasoline in 1986, with North and South America following with nearly every country in the two continents banning lead by 1998.
+Africa was the latest to ban lead in gasoline with most countries banning in 2004 and 2005 and the last, Algeria, which didn't ban it until 2021.

 Regulatory agencies

 The agencies charged with implementing exhaust emission standards vary from jurisdiction to jurisdiction, even in the same country.
 For example, in the United States, overall responsibility belongs to the EPA, but due to special requirements of the State of California, emissions in California are regulated by the Air Resources Board.
 In Texas, the Texas Railroad Commission is responsible for regulating emissions from LPG-fueled rich burn engines (but not gasoline-fueled rich burn engines).